vettom/vettom.github.io/docs/Reference/Certification/IAM.md

 # IAM

 ## Org Hierarchy

-4 Levels of Hierarchy.
-Organization node
+- Organization node
-|-Folders
+  - Folders
-  |- Projects
+    - Projects
-  	|- Resouce
+      - Resouce

 ### Projects
 Are separate entities under organization node.
 Projects can have their on Billing, API controls and colaborators.
 Resources can belong to single project.
 Projects can have different owners and users.
 3 attributes of Project:

 - Project name
 -  Project ID    : Globally unique, and immutable
 - Project Number : Same as above

-Resource manager tool enabled management of projects
+Resource manager tool enables management of projects

 ### Folders
 Folders can contain Folders or projects.
 Resource policies can be applied at Folder level.
 Folders allows grouping of resources